miniufo/xinvert/paper/paper.md

 - Passing a single `xarray.DataArray` is usually enough for the inversion.
 Coordinates information is already encapsulated and thus reducing the length of the parameter list.
 In addition, paramters in `mParams` can be either a constant, or varying with a specific dimension (like Coriolis parameter $f$), or fully varying with space and time, due to the use of `xarray`'s [@Hoyer:2017] broadcasting capability;
 - This package leverages `numba` [@Lam:2015] and `dask` [@Rocklin:2015] to support Just-In-Time (JIT) compilation, multi-core, and out-of-core computations, and therefore greatly increases the speed and efficiency of the inversion.

-Here we summarize the inversion problems in meteorology and oceanography into \autoref{table:1}.
+Here we summarize some inversion problems in meteorology and oceanography into \autoref{table:1}.
 The table can be extended further if one finds more problems that fit the abstract form of Eq. \eqref{eq:1}.

 | Problem names and equations | Function calls |
 | :--------- | ---------: |